Praqma/GodotDevOps/docs/BlogPost.md

 When we tag a commit to make a release, we use the output of the script as the tag's body.
 That way our GitHub Release immediately has patch notes attached, as it defaults to the tag body for its message.
-It's all pretty siple, but it gets the job done and saves us a lot of work.
+It's all pretty simple, but it gets the job done and saves us a lot of work.

 ## Conclusion <a name="conclusion"></a>

 We've learned a lot from our dive into contemporary development practices.
 It has enabled us to make our projects more sustainable, organized and free of much of the tedium.
 While we often struggled to get things working or while developing good habits, it was worth it in the end.
-If you haven't dabbled in any of this yourself, try it out for a project!
-It'll be worth it.

 In hindsight, we've wasted a lot of time by not learning these things sooner.